chargebee/chargebee-themes/README.md

 * Conf:
     * This holds the configuration options for the theme.
-    * meta.json - Configure all the options that can be modified for this theme from admin console
+    * meta.json - Configure all the options that can be modified for this theme from admin console.
     * presets.json - Provide various flavours in colors, texts of the themes.

 ## Documentation